LOADING ...

 Actually, it was her food.

-She to wear any shoes,
+She refused to any shoes,

 But some old platforms